uelichueli/swiyu-admin-ch.github.io/_cookbooks/set-up-a-credential.md

 ---
-title: Set Up A Credential
+title: Setting Up A Verifiable Credential
 toc: true
+toc_sticky: true
 excerpt: Learn how to set up a credential
 ---

-# WORK-IN-PROGRESS - - - DO NOT USE!

-# Setting up a verifiable credential

 ## Sign-in or up to ePortal